shilgam/js-demo/app/README.md

 ## Usage

-1. cd into `app_demo` dir
+1. cd into `app` dir

-1. start the local webserver
+1. start the local web server

         $ docker-compose run --service-ports --rm app

-    You can verify this by opening your browser and navigating to: http://localhost:8080
+1. open your browser and navigate to http://localhost:8080